mohiteamit/upGrad-Ticket-Classification/README.md

-# Customer Support Ticket Classification using NLP
+# upGrad - Customer Support Ticket Classification using NLP

-## 0. Introduction
+## Introduction

 This project aims to automate customer support ticket classification for a financial company using NLP techniques.
 The objective is to classify unstructured customer complaints into predefined categories to streamline the support process.
 The categories include: